Billy Stanlake: International debuts (2016–2017)

 Stanlake was upgraded from a rookie contract to a full contract with Queensland in 2016, but further back injuries made him unavailable for the 2016–17 Matador BBQs One-Day Cup.
 Injury kept Stanlake out of cricket for a total of ten months, but after returning he quickly shot his way up to national selection within months.

 Stanlake was in strong form during the 2016–17 Big Bash League season.
 His pace was increasing and getting closer to 150 km/h, particularly on the New Year's Eve match when he took three wickets for 17 in 3.2 overs.
 The selectors for Australia's national team decided to rest their fast bowlers Josh Hazlewood and Mitchell Starc in January 2017 because of an upcoming tour of India, and they felt that Stanlake's unusual height and fast pace could both be strong assets in international cricket, so he was named in Australia One Day International (ODI) squad for their series against Pakistan.

 Stanlake's selection was a shock even to Stanlake himself, and he was still very inexperienced.
 At the time of his selection he had only played two first-class matches and four one-day matches for Queensland.
 He made his ODI debut for Australia against Pakistan on 13 January 2017.
 He was struck down by illness after bowling just three overs, but bounced back in his second match to take his first wicket, dismissing Shoaib Malik.
 In February 2017 Stanlake was also named in Australia's Twenty20 International (T20I) squad for their series against Sri Lanka.
-He made his T20I debut for Australia against Sri Lanka at the Melbourne Cricket Ground on 17 February 2017, but he was dropped from the side immediately because of his disappointing bowling performance of 0/41.
+He made his T20I debut for Australia against Sri Lanka at the Melbourne Cricket Ground on 17 February 2017, but he was dropped from the team immediately because of his disappointing bowling performance of 0/41.

 In February 2017, he was bought by the Royal Challengers Bangalore for the 2017 Indian Premier League for 30 lakhs, and in April he was given a Cricket Australia contract.
 Usually players are given Cricket Australia contracts because they are expected to play for the national team often in the next twelve months, but Stanlake's was given with the intention of keeping an eye on him as a potential player of the future.